ManifoldScholar/manifold-docs/_docs/projects/accounts/creating.md

 ## Users vs. Makers

-Users are those who sign up for a Manifold account as a means to actively engage with projects.
-That may be simply as a Reader, who can highlight and annotate text, share materials to social media, or take part in conversations with other readers.
-Or, depending on the role assigned to a user, they might also access the backend where they could change or add materials to a project or entire Manifold instance.
+Users are those who sign up for a Manifold account as a means to actively engage with a project's texts or resources.
+That may be simply as a Reader—who can highlight and annotate text, share materials to social media, or take part in conversations with other readers—or, depending on the [role assigned](users.html) to a user, it might also mean accessing the backend where the user could change or add materials to a project or entire Manifold instance.

 Maker records are just that—records appended to a project to describe those who have authored, edited, or otherwise produced the projects and texts on Manifold.
+More simply, Maker records are bylines with avatars.

-If we had _Jane Eyre_ loaded into the system we'd have a Maker record for Charlotte Brontë, but there couldn't be a Charlotte Brontë User account.
+An example of how these two differ: if we had _Jane Eyre_ loaded into the system, there would be a Maker record for Charlotte Brontë, but there couldn't be a Charlotte Brontë User account.

+To learn how to associate a contemporary author's User account with their own project, see the the [Customizing section](/docs/projects/customizing/people.html).

-## Creating User Account
+## Creating a User Account

 ### From the Homepage

 User accounts can be created by new visitors to a Manifold instance by clicking on the silhouette avatar in the upper left of the screen and then clicking `Need to sign up?` on the modal screen that pops up.
-From there
+From there the new user can sign up by entering their email, name, and a password.
+Alternatively one can create an account using their Facebook, Twitter, or Google credentials from the same screen.

 ### From the Backend

-To create a new User account in the backend, navigate to the People menu in the backend, select `Users` from the sidebar, and click `Add a New User` below the search bar:
+To create a new User account in the backend, navigate to the People menu, select `Users` from the sidebar, and click `Add a New User` below the search bar:

 ![New User](/docs/assets/projects/new-user.png)